 We introduce the notion of publicly sampleable PRFs (PSPRFs), which is a relaxation of PEPRFs, but nonetheless imply PKE.
 We show (adaptive) PSPRFs are implied by (adaptive) trapdoor relations.
 This helps us to unify and clarify many PKE schemes from seemingly unrelated general assumptions and paradigms under the notion of PSPRFs.

 We explore similar extension on recently emerging constrained PRFs, and introduce the notion of publicly evaluable constrained PRFs, which, as an immediate application, implies attribute-based encryption.

-We propose a variant of PEPRFs, which we call publicly evaluable and verifiable functions (PEVFs).
-Compared to PEPRFs, PEVFs have an additional promising property named public verifiability while the best possible security degrades to being hard to compute on average.
-We justify the applicability of PEVFs by presenting a simple construction of ``hash-and-sign'' signatures, both in the random oracle model and the standard model.Category / Keywords: public-key cryptography/PRFs, publicly evaluable, HPS, EHPS, TDF Original Publication (with major differences): SCN 2014 (9th Conference on Security and Cryptography for Networks) Date: received 30 Apr 2014, last revised 1 Jul 2014 Contact author: yuchen prc at gmail com Available format(s): PDF | BibTeX Citation Note: An extended abstract of this paper appeared in SCN 2014.
-This is the full version.
-Version: 20140701:093029 (All versions of this report) Short URL: ia.cr/2014/306 Discussion forum: Show discussion | Start new discussion
+We propose a twist on PEPRFs, which we call publicly evaluable and verifiable functions (PEVFs).
+Compared to PEPRFs, PEVFs have an additional promising property named public verifiability while the best possible security degrades to unpredictability.
+We justify the applicability of PEVFs by presenting a simple construction of ``hash-and-sign'' signatures, both in the random oracle model and the standard model.Category / Keywords: publicly evaluable PRF, TDF, HPS, EHPS, indistinguishability obfuscation, PKE, ABE, signature Original Publication (with major differences): SCN 2014 (9th Conference on Security and Cryptography for Networks) Date: received 30 Apr 2014, last revised 27 Feb 2016 Contact author: yuchen prc at gmail com Available format(s): PDF | BibTeX Citation Note: In this version, we correct some typos, and show how to construct PEPRFs from TDFs or PPRF+iO.
+Version: 20160227:103047 (All versions of this report) Short URL: ia.cr/2014/306 Discussion forum: Show discussion | Start new discussion